-From 4 to 6 copies of the annual report should be made, depending upon the number required by the State office: One copy for the county officials, one copy for the agent's files, one or more copies for the State extension office, and one copy for the Federal Extension Service, United States Department of Agriculture.
+From 4 to 6 copies of the annual report should be made, depending upon the number required by the State offlice: One copy for the county officials, one copy for the agent's files, one or more copies for the State extension office, and one copy for the Federal Extension Service, United States Department of Agriculture.
 The report to the Washington, D.C., office should be sent through the State extension office.
-When an assistant agent has been employed during a part of or all the year, the report of his or her work should be included with the report of the state of the sta
+When an assistant agent has been employed during a part of or all the year, the report of his or her work should be included with the report of the leader of that line of work.
+When an agent in charge of a line of work has left the county during the year, the information contained in his or her report should be incorporated in the annual report of the agent on duty at the close of the report year, and the latter reports omarked.